chentianran/chentianran.github.io/teaching/matlab/syllabus.markdown

 guide you to gain deeper understanding of the material we learn in class.
 Homework problems are listed on our Blackboard system.
 The submission procedures are outlined in the listings.
-__No late homework submission will be accepted__ However, a missing homework assignment may be excused if valid reasons (military assignments, medical issues, family emergency, etc) and _proper documentation_ are provided _in advance_.
+__Late homework submission will receive lower scores__ unless valid reasons
-Otherwise, a missing homework assignment receives a score of zero.
+(military assignments, medical issues, family emergency, etc) and _proper documentation_ are provided _in advance_.

 <!-- ### Final exam
 The final exam is scheduled at 10:45am -- 12:00pm May 2nd. -->